fofr/sam-and-paul.com/source/_posts/xian-china.md

 From the Kaiyuan shopping mall we took some evening photos of the bell tower, and inside we checked out the food court.
 All the places looked good, but they were mostly buffet and we wanted a proper sit-down-meal after eating street food all day.
 The mall itself could have been in any country, and the lifts were painfully slow.

-{% figure china-xian-006.jpg landscape %}Xi’an drum and bell towers at night{% endfigure %}
+{% figure china-xian-006.jpg landscape %}
+Xi’an drum and bell towers at night
+{% endfigure %}

 Outside the rain continued, and we meandered up and down streets, peering in restaurant windows and checking out the few menus we could find.
 At one point we found ourselves in a trendy karaoke night club by mistake, thinking it was somewhere we could eat.
 Eventually we gambled on a place which we couldn’t see in from the outside, [some red steps](http://www.dianping.com/photos/78216520) went up to a higher floor, but the sign clearly showed a stylised picture of some noodles.